SinLess-Games-LLC/Helix-Ai-IaC/docs/technologies-used.md

 - :heavy_check_mark: | **[Jaeger](https://www.jaegertracing.io/docs/1.18/) [ *CNCF Graduated* ]:** Jaeger, inspired by Dapper and OpenZipkin, is a distributed tracing system released as open source by Uber Technologies.
 It is used for monitoring and troubleshooting microservices-based distributed systems, including distributed context propagation, distributed transaction monitoring, root cause analysis, service dependency analysis, and performance and latency optimization.

-- :x: | **[Grafana Tempo](https://grafana.com/docs/tempo/latest/) [ *CNCF Platinum* ]:** Grafana Tempo is a high-volume, minimal dependency distributed tracing backend.
+- :heavy_check_mark: | **[Grafana Tempo](https://grafana.com/docs/tempo/latest/) [ *CNCF Platinum* ]:** Grafana Tempo is a high-volume, minimal dependency distributed tracing backend.
 It includes Grafana Loki for storage and emphasizes simplicity and speed.

 ## Chaos Engineering:

-- :x: | **[Chaos Mesh](https://chaos-mesh.org/) [ *CNCF Incubating* ]:** Chaos Mesh is a cloud-native Chaos Engineering platform that orchestrates chaos on Kubernetes environments.
+- :heavy_check_mark: | **[Chaos Mesh](https://chaos-mesh.org/) [ *CNCF Incubating* ]:** Chaos Mesh is a cloud-native Chaos Engineering platform that orchestrates chaos on Kubernetes environments.
 It provides a set of tools for injecting faults and monitoring the impact on the system, allowing teams to proactively identify and fix potential issues before they impact users.

 ## Logging:

-- :x: | **[Grafana Loki](https://grafana.com/docs/loki/latest/) [ *CNCF Platinum* ]:** Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
+- :heavy_check_mark: | **[Grafana Loki](https://grafana.com/docs/loki/latest/) [ *CNCF Platinum* ]:** Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
 It is designed to be very cost-effective and easy to operate, as it does not index the contents of the logs, but rather a set of labels for each log stream.

 ## Feature Flags: